-The onset of ATTR cardiomyopathy may occur at any age from the third decade onward, with the typical age of onset > 55 in patients with the Val122IIe mutation.
-Cardiac involvement can present with conduction system disease (sinus node or atrioventricular node dys-function) or congestive heart failure including shortness of breath, peripheral edema, syncope, exertional dyspnea, generalized fatigue or with heart block.
-The echocardiographic findings often show thicker ventricular walls than in AL amyloidosis and include thickened ventricular walls (concentric hypertrophy, both right and left) with a normal to small left ventricular cavity, increased myocardial echogenicity, normal or mildly reduced ejection fraction, often with evidence of diastolic dysfunction and severe impairment of contraction along the longitudinal axis, and bi-atrial dilation with impaired atrial contraction (see figure 2).
+The onset of ATTR cardiomyopathy may occur at any age from the third decade onward, with the typical age of onset > 55 in patients with the Val122Ile mutation.
+Cardiac involvement can present with conduction system disease (sinus node or atrioventricular node dysfunction) or congestive heart failure including shortness of breath, peripheral edema, syncope (loss of consciousness), labored breath on exertion, generalized fatigue.
+The echocardiographic findings often show thicker ventricular walls than in AL amyloidosis and include thickened ventricular walls with a normal to small left ventricular cavity, increased myocardial echogenicity, normal or mildly reduced ejection fraction, often with evidence of diastolic dysfunction and severe impairment of contraction along the longitudinal axis, and bi-atrial dilation with impaired atrial contraction.
 Subjects with TTR amyloid usually have more severe left ventricular thickening than those with AL amyloid.

 Similar to AL amyloidosis, the voltage on the ECG may be normal, although low voltage may be seen despite the increased wall thickness on echocardiography.
-Low voltage is a marker of advanced disease and lacks sensitivity in isolation for identification of the phenotype.
+Low voltage is a marker of advanced disease.
 As many as 15% of subjects with TTR amyloid can have electrocardiographic evidence of left ventricular hypertrophy.
-Clinicians are encouraged to measure the voltage to mass ratio as this is a more sensitive marker than the EKG voltage alone.
-Also, poor precordial R wave progression and pseudoinfarcts (q waves in the absence of previous myocardial infarctions) are quite common in subjects with TTR amyloid and provides clues to the diagnosis.
-Marked axis deviation, bundle branch block and AV block is common, as is atrial fibrillation.